johron/zelkel/README.md

   - [ ] Need to implement mutable variables so it can do `Self.value = value;`, etc.
     - [x] Added mutable variables, but not rest
   - [x] Implement classes as types.
-  - [ ] Implement the `new` statement for instantiating classes, should automatically add the `Self` parameter
+  - [ ] Implement the `new` statement for instantiating classes, should automatically add the `Self` parameter, if the constructor only has one other argument you can construct it without new and stuff
   - [ ] Need to implement the ability to have variables in classes so that you have to define value before you can do `Self.value = value;`, variables in classes can only be accessed with `Self` to not confuse them with local variables
-  - [ ] VariableOptions and FunctionOptions should only be used in ClassOptions, they should not be added to the scope outside of classes, I have kind of made a lot of the language without thinking of classes
+  - [x] VariableOptions and FunctionOptions should only be used in ClassOptions, they should not be added to the scope outside of classes, I have kind of made a lot of the language without thinking of classes
 - [x] Change instances of `str`, `int`, `bool`, etc. to `__prim_str`, `__prim_int`, `__prim_bool`, etc. primitive types

 ## How I want some stuff to work: